-REFLECTING AND MOVING FORWARD
+Pre-Module Assignment 6 REFLECTING AND MOVING FORWARD

-1. In preparation of the last in-person module, please revisit the asset map in Module 1 (see page 16).
+1. In preparation of the last in-person module, please revisit the asset map in Module 1 (see page 21).
 Please list all the skills and knowledge you gained from the program to date.
 Be prepared to share the inventory of skills with your peers.

-2. If there are skills or knowledge that you feel are missing, please identify areas for further learning and think through who can support or help you develop these skills.
+and think through who can support or help you develop these skills.
 This may include your peers in the program, some of the faculty or guest speakers you met, or maybe it is someone in your own community.